-All of Butterfield's horses are mares, which she conceived from the first as symbolic self-portraits.
+All of Butterfield's sculptures were initially mares, which she conceived from the first as symbolic self-portraits.
 "I first used the horse images as a metaphorical substitute for myself–it was a way of doing a self-portrait one step removed from the specificity of Deborah Butterfield."

 Gordon, Robert, et al. Horses: Deborah Butterfield.
 New York: Harry N. Abrams, 2003.